xmos/lib_audio_dsp/doc/tool_user_guide/using_the_tool.rst

 Stages can scale to take an arbitrary number of inputs, and the outputs of each stage can be split and joined arbitrarily.

-Every stage has an :py:attr:`o <audio_dsp.design.stages.Stage.o>` attribute.
-This is an instance of :py:class:`StageOutputList<audio_dsp.design.stage.StageOutputList>`, a container of :py:class:`StageOutput<audio_dsp.design.stage.StageOutput>`.
+When created, every stage's initialiser returns an instance of :py:class:`StageOutputList<audio_dsp.design.stage.StageOutputList>`, a container of :py:class:`StageOutput<audio_dsp.design.stage.StageOutput>`.